 Furthermore, unlike phonetic posterior hashing, we do not enforce any constraint on the bucket size since the best value of k is found to be 1 for this task.
 During the nearest neighbor search, if a binary code does not perfectly match the training hash keys, the most similar code quantified in terms of Jaccard similarity is used.
 We can see that binary hashing of phonological posteriors enables restriction of the search space to the more "correct" exemplars as the classification improves through this confined search.
-The results of emphasis detection are better than a state-of-the-art emphasis detection accuracy on similar data [27].

-Figure 3: tSNE visualization of different realizations of phoneme "R" with and without emphasis.
+Figure 3: tSNE visualization of binary phonological posteriors with and without emphasis.